 Session tokens are security credentials that authenticate users within the JTL platform ecosystem.
-They allow plugins to interact with protected JTL services on behalf of the authenticated user without requiring repeated login procedures.
-This page explains how to retrieve and use session tokens within your plugin implementations to enable secure communication with JTL backend services.
+They allow apps to interact with protected JTL services on behalf of the authenticated user without requiring repeated login procedures.
+This page explains how to retrieve and use session tokens within your app implementations to enable secure communication with JTL backend services.

 The getSessionToken

-function is exposed through the pluginBridge API, enabling plugins to access the current user's session information in a secure manner.
+function is exposed through the appBridge API, enabling apps to access the current user's session information in a secure manner.

 Returns the current user's session token, which can be used for authentication with JTL backend services.